 - Title IX and University of Arkansas policies require that responsible employees report concerns of sexual misconduct and discrimination to appropriate university personnel.

-- Report Title VI discrimination based on race, color or national origin.
+- For Razorback Transit, report Title VI discrimination based on race, color or national origin.

-- Learn about Title VII to report employer discrimination against employees on the basis of sex, race, color, national origin and region.
+- Learn about how to report discrimination on the basis of sex, race, color, national origin and other protected characteristics under applicable federal and state laws.

 - Report discrimination related to the Americans with Disabilities Act, which prohibits discrimination and ensures equal opportunity for persons with disabilities.